MichalMarsalek/Advent-of-code/2021/Nim/README.md

 ```
 both work equally well.
 Each `day` block defines a function `string --> Table[int, string]` that on given input solves both parts.
 Furthermore, if `isMainModule` it downloads the input (unless it is already present on disk), calls the solution on the input and prints the results.
-The input is implicit in an injected `input` variable as well as in `ints` variable (which comprises of parsed integers present anywhere in the input) and `intgrid` variable (matrix of ints).
+The input is implicit in an injected `input` variable as well as in `ints` variable (which comprises of parsed integers present anywhere in the input).
 The solution function is also stored in `SOLUTIONS[day]`.
 Instead of `part 1:` you can do `part 1,int` and specify the output type of the part.
 This is useful because it gives you an autoinitialized `result`.
 Parts other than 1 and 2 are supported.
 The `aoc` module apart from implementing these templates, includes `prelude`, `algorithm` and `math`.